ninefu/Basic_Legal_Citation/tags.md

 Tag used to be a generalized placeholder for abbreviations (excluding states abbreviations) a reader may search in the text.
 All abbreviations must be surrounded by this tag.

+> Attributes:

+Refer to page 1-400 for a full set of attributes that may be needed for the HTML files.

 ```
 <citation>
 ```